Connects: Valdez to Fairbanks, AK

 V 82.2 F 279.8 Pippin Lake Bed and Breakfast.

 V 100.2 F 261.8 South junction with Old Richardson Highway loop to historic COPPER CENTER (pop.
-315); George I. Ashby Memorial Museum and Trail of ’98 Museum Annex.
-Fishing and raft trips at Alaska River Wrangellers.
+312); George I. Ashby Memorial Museum and Trail of ’98 Museum Annex.
 The historic Copper Center Lodge here was destroyed by fire in May 2012 and was replaced by Old Town Copper Center Inn & Restaurant with gas, grocery and liquor store.

 V 101.6 F 260.4 Turnoff uphill on Brenwick-Craig Road to west for Copper River Princess Wilderness Lodge; restaurant, lodging, great views.

 V 106.8 F 255.2 Wrangell-St. Elias National Park and Preserve Visitor Center has indoor geographic and natural history displays.
-The Ahtna Cultural Center located in the visitor center complex has a fish wheel on display (see photo at right) and indoor Native history and cultural displays.
+The Ahtna Cultural Center located in the visitor center complex has a fish wheel on display (see photo above) and indoor Native history and cultural displays.

 V 111 F 251 Tazlina River Trading Post phone 907-822-3277; groceries, gas, fishing licenses, groceries.